eduardfores/CQS_Sale/README.md

 ```
 * credentials.js

-You must fill the constants with your personal inforamtion in the file [credentials.js](https://github.com/eduardfores/CQS_Sale/blob/main/js/credentials/credentials.js)
+You must fill the constants with your personal information in the file [credentials.js](https://github.com/eduardfores/CQS_Sale/blob/main/js/credentials/credentials.js)

 ### Installation